Scrummy Lane

 Notes

 What kind of yeast to use: You can use either fast-acting yeast or plain instant yeast.
-Usually 1 little sachet is the right amount – 2.25 teaspoons, which makes it really easy.
-Just tear open the whole packet and throw it in!

 What the dough should feel like: On the sticky side, but not too sticky to handle.
 If it’s too sticky, add a tiny bit more flour.
 If it seems quite dry, add a drizzle of water and knead it in.
 Cinnamon scroll dough should be soft and moist.

-How to make the scrolls ahead: Follow the recipe to the point where you have the scrolls arranged in the baking dish.
+How to make ahead: Follow the recipe to the point where you have the scrolls arranged in the baking dish.
 Then wrap tightly with cling wrap and aluminium foil.
 Pop into the fridge overnight.
 They’ll rise slowly while you sleep, perfect for baking in the morning.
-Alternatively, freeze the tightly wrapped dish of scrolls for another day.
+Alternatively, freeze the tightly wrapped dish of rolls for another day.
 Let them defrost and rise on the counter overnight, then bake in the morning when you’re ready.

 Nutrition

-Comments
+6 Comments

-5 stars
+2. 5 stars

 Great recipe, so simple to make but they look impressive and taste delicious.
 I have family staying for Christmas and baked these for breakfast .
 I was a little concerned about the milk before baking and also, that they may be under baked but I should know I can trust your recipes.
 12 buns disappeared in no time and I have a request for a fresh batch tomorrow.

-Hello and thank you so much for the great feedback!
+1. Hello and thank you so much for the great feedback!
 I can completely relate to not being sure about whether something in a recipe will work, but I’m so happy (and relieved!) that it did work this time for you.
 Hope you enjoyed the second batch as much as the first and Merry Christmas!

-Unreal, I can cook (like a fiend) but I can’t bake; well, I can bake these.
+3. Unreal, I can cook (like a fiend) but I can’t bake; well, I can bake these.

 Successfully!